academic-website/template/index.md

 title: Home
 layout: page
 page_sections:
+- template: large-headline
+  block: large-headline
+  large_headline: 'The premier conference for conference mangers and and evangelists
+    is on again in 2020 '
 - template: body-copy
   block: body-copy
   content: "<h2>heading 2</h2><p>Paragraph, hello I'm a paragraph.
 I hope you are